UTD-DOES/GAN-model-for-Anomaly-Detection/README.md

 - Keep notebooks **reproducible** (seeded randomness, explicit data paths).
 - Add unit tests for new Python utilities.
 - Consider adding `CONTRIBUTING.md`, issue templates, and a security policy to meet GitHub community standards.

 ---

-## License

-No license file is currently shown on the GitHub code page.
-Please add a license (e.g., MIT or Apache‑2.0) to enable broader reuse.

----